apache/flink/docs/dev/table/connectors/hbase.zh.md

       <td>optional</td>
       <td style="word-wrap: break-word;">2mb</td>
       <td>MemorySize</td>
-      <td>Writing option, determines how many size in memory of buffered rows to insert per round trip.
+      <td>Writing option, maximum size in memory of buffered rows for each writing request.
       This can improve performance for writing data to HBase database, but may increase the latency.
       </td>
     </tr>